 Whats important to consider is that just because a default was entered, it doesn't mean that you are out of options.

-Once a default judgment is entered, many people believe that there is nothing that can be done other than to pay the judgment in full, including all the interest, costs, and attorney's fees which were added to the original balance.
+Once a default judgment is entered, many people believe that there is nothing that can be done other than to pay the judgment in full including all the interest, costs, and attorney's fees which were added to the original balance.

 The truth is that there are sometimes potential defenses which may be raised many years after entry of a default judgment in Florida.
 This is where I come into play.
-I have obtained and litigated thousands of cases involving defaults and default final judgments in Florida and I am intimately familiar with numerous potential defenses.
+I have litigated thousands of cases involving defaults and default final judgments in Florida and I am intimately familiar with numerous potential defenses.
 Just because that judgment was entered and signed by a judge doesn't mean that its now an irreversible situation.

-I can tell you that its not unheard of for certain high volume law firms and plaintiff's to (hopefully inadvertently) cut corners when litigating cases and seeking judgment after default.
-Sometimes these cut corners and failure to adhere to established procedure can be chalked up to harmless error, however, sometimes these defects can provide the potential for meaningful relief form the judgment in whole or in part.
+I can tell you that its not unheard of for certain high volume law firms and plaintiffs to (hopefully inadvertently) cut corners when litigating cases and seeking judgment after default.
+Sometimes these cut corners and failure to adhere to established procedure can be chalked up to harmless error, however, sometimes these defects can provide the potential for meaningful relief from the judgment in whole or in part.

 I will say that challenging a default judgment is a sophisticated and often times technical legal process that does not lend itself to pro-se representation.
-That's not to say that its impossible to successfully attack a default final judgment in Florida successfully pro-se, just that I cannot remember it being done successfully on one of the thousands of cases I litigated against consumers.
+That's not to say that its impossible to successfully attack a default final judgment in Florida pro-se, just that I cannot remember it being done on one of the thousands of cases I litigated against consumers.
 Again, its a very technical type of legal argument which many are not suited for.

 With all of this being said, the majority of judgment entered in Florida are entered legitimately and in conformity with Florida law and court procedure.
 Not every judgment is inherently flawed or subject to attack.